Talaxika/Picture-to-music/data/README.md

 }
 ```

-## Applications
+## Code
-clean_data.py was used to clean up the matching files, by removing missing images and filtering by scores.
+`data_cleanup.py` was used to clean up the matching files, by removing missing images and filtering by scores.\
+`data_preparation_colab.ipynb` is the notebook with the data loading and preparation when using google colab.\

-data_preparation.ipynb is the notebook with the above mentioned work inside.
+`data_preparation_kaggle.ipynb` is the notebook with the data loading and preparation when using kaggle.\